cjimti/iotwifi/README.md

 # prevent wpa_supplicant from starting on boot
 $ sudo systemctl mask wpa_supplicant.service

+# rename wpa_supplicant on the host to ensure that it is not
+# used.
+sudo mv /sbin/wpa_supplicant /sbin/no_wpa_supplicant

 # kill any running processes named wpa_supplicant
 $ sudo pkill wpa_supplicant
 ```